irfancoder/irfanismail/pages/ideas/the-tree-shake-mystery.md

 ## Conclusion

-Tree-shaking is one of the mechanism bundlers have to cut down unnecessary weight at the final build.
+Tree-shaking is one of the mechanism bundlers have, to cut down unnecessary weight at the final build.
 However, it's not the only mechanism AND certainly not the one that you should depend on to optimize your code.

-The bulk of bundle optimizations are done through other lazy-loading, code-splitting as demonstrated earlier.
+The bulk of bundle optimizations are done through other means, such as lazy-loading, code-splitting as demonstrated earlier.

 However, as a developer, the bare minimum is to understand how libraries are being imported and the underlying process that goes into bundling it.
 In Part 2, I will expand further on tree-shaking best practices, so stay tuned.